nikitavoloboev/data/research/staying-on-top-of-things.md

 - [some.fyi](https://some.fyi/) - Experiment to get more useful news.
 - [Original contents on HN](http://hn.luap.info/) ([HN](https://news.ycombinator.com/item?id=23093990))
 - [Ness Labs](https://nesslabs.com/) - Provides content, coaching, courses and community to help makers put their minds at work.
+- [Rest of World](https://restofworld.org/) - International nonprofit journalism organization.
+We document what happens when technology, culture and the human experience collide.

 ## Notes